Azure/azure-sdk-tools/tools/test-proxy/documentation/integration-guidelines.md

 # Test-Proxy Integration Guidelines

-This document is intended to make help users integrate the test-proxy with their specific language.
-While it is not intended to get into extreme technical details, it should definitely go far enough to direct where necessary.
+This document is intended to help users integrate the test-proxy with their specific language, while it is not intended to get into extreme technical details, it will elaborate enough to direct where necessary.

 ## General Guidance